Sixth Grade Curriculum Overview

 - Proficiency in the four basic math operations

 - Use of functions and probability to make predictions

-The language arts section contains a number of learning activities that are primarily based on vocabulary skills, fluency, and comprehension.
+- The language arts section contains 133 learning activities that are primarily based on vocabulary skills, fluency, and comprehension.

-Lessons are taught with exciting animation and writing exercises that apply the skills that are taught throughout the chapter.

 Lessons are organized into a series of chapters that introduce and cover: